amuzetnoM/herald/README.md

 A comprehensive automated trading system for MetaTrader 5 following enterprise-grade architecture patterns.
 Built with focus on incremental development, robust risk management, and production-ready deployment.

-**NEW in v3.0**: Bulletproof production-ready trading with zero-error test suite, MT5 integration verified with funded account, and enterprise-grade architecture.
+**NEW in v3.0.0**: Complete autonomous trading system ready for production with zero-error test suite, MT5 integration verified with funded account, and enterprise-grade architecture.

 ---